 The sole distinction between the interior of the Flybridge and S-Line lies in the latter's practical sunroof positioned directly above the helm and lounge area, presenting an enticing choice with a more compact sports bridge-style deck as the trade-off.
 However, considering the ample light and space already available, it begs the question: will the majority opt for the larger flybridge?

-The upper helm on the flybridge features a straightforward design, characterized by an angular dash accommodating two display screens and a bench seat suitable for two individuals.
+The upper helm on the flybridge features a straightforward design, characterised by an angular dash accommodating two display screens and a bench seat suitable for two individuals.
 Positioned slightly aft, the quality of forward visibility remains uncertain, contingent upon the riding angle.

 The S-Line helm offers an improved setup, situated forward and equipped with two proper seats.
 The console remains simple but is centrally positioned, flanked by deep lounger-style seating on each side, fostering a sense of occasion and camaraderie during the journey.